flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/overview.md

 # Vertical Guidance

 ## Foreword
-Vertical Guidance in the A320 is a huge topic and will for many sim pilots take a lot of time to master fully.
+Vertical Guidance in the A320 is a huge topic and it will take a lot of time to master for many sim pilots.

 Also implementing it correctly and realistically is an enormous task and the FlyByWire team will be working continuously to extend and improve its implementation in the A32NX.